ssmiller25/r15cookieblog/content/about.md

 ## Personal Summary

 Steve Miller is a DevOps practitioner who enjoys creating robust architectures leveraging development and operational best practices.
-His 18+ years of experience cover a wide variety of platforms in the public and private sectors.
-His background also covers various virtualization, storage, and backup technologies.
+His 19+ years of experience cover a wide variety of platforms in the public and private sectors.
+His background covers a wide variety of cloud, virtualization, and enterprise datacenter technologies.

 ## Site Name Origin